 Step 1: From your Microsoft’s official platform, create the installation media by downloading the Media Creation Tool.

-Step 2: Conjoin your computer with the installation media, and enter BIOS to alter the boot sequence and start the booting process from there.
+Step 2: Conjoin your computer with the installation media, enter BIOS to alter the boot sequence and start the booting process from there.

 Step 3: From the Install Window option, choose a language, time and keyboard (if needed) and then tap the Continue tab.